 This leads many pet turtle keepers to question what they’re feeding their shelled pals.
 One question often asked by concerned owners is if turtles can eat celery.
 The answer is yes, most healthy adult omnivorous pet turtles can eat celery.

 Let’s delve into a turtle’s dietary needs, celery’s nutritional makeup, and other foods that you can give your turtle.

 What Nutrients Does Your Pet Turtle Need?

-So, What’s the Deal with Celery?
+So, What’s the Deal With Celery?

 Preparing Celery for Turtles

-Better Fruit and Vegetable Choices for Turtles
+Other Fruit and Vegetable Choices for Turtles